serco425/stochastic_computing_sound_source_localization/README.md

 Please cite the following paper, if you are using the source code:

-Peter Schober, Seyedeh Newsha Estiri, Sercan Aygun, Nima TaheriNejad, and M. Hassan Najafi, "Sound Source Localization using Stochastic Computing," ICCAD 2022, San Diego, California, USA.
+Peter Schober, Seyedeh Newsha Estiri, Sercan Aygun, Nima TaheriNejad, and M. Hassan Najafi, "Sound Source Localization using Stochastic Computing," International Conference on Computer-Aided Design - ICCAD 2022, San Diego, California, USA.